Welcome

 Revision Tip

-Focus on the main triggers for compulsory first registration under s 4 LRA 2002, particularly the transfer of freeholds and the grant/transfer of leases over seven years.
-Understand the consequence of non-registration is the failure to acquire the legal estate.
+Focus on the main triggers for compulsory first registration under s 4 LRA 2002, particularly the transfer of freeholds, the grant/transfer of leases over seven years, and the creation of a first legal mortgage.
+Understand that failing to apply within the two-month time limit under s 6 generally means the transfer/grant of the legal estate is void under s 7 and the interest acquired is only equitable until registration is completed.

 Key Point Checklist